Key highlights

 Disadvantages of using WooCommerce

 - Requires WordPress: While WordPress integration is a strength, those unfamiliar with WordPress may face a slight learning curve.
+For such users, WooCommerce alternatives can be a better choice.

 - Performance optimization required for large stores: To ensure optimal performance, WooCommerce stores may require caching plugins and high-quality hosting.